marclevin/OpenPayments_Viz/README.md

 - **"Consent timed out"** — you didn't complete the consent redirect within `CONSENT_TIMEOUT_MS`.
   Press Start again, then Consent, and approve promptly (raise `CONSENT_TIMEOUT_MS` if needed).
-- **"Callback port … is already in use"** — a previous callback server is still bound.
-Stop any leftover runner process, or set a different **Callback port** in the Configuration tab.
+- **"Callback port … is already in use"** — a previous callback server (default port `3999`) is still bound.
+Stop any leftover runner process and start the run again to free it.
 - **Grant continuation error** — the consent wasn't completed, expired, or was already used.
   Start the run again.
 - **The failing step turns red** in the timeline and graph; open the **Event Logs** tab for the